 Let’s assume you end up considering Cape Town worth visiting, as I do.
 The first thing you’ll need to enjoy your trip there to the best of your ability is a “home,” of sorts.
 For many travelers this will be an Airbnb, ideally in a residential area such as Gardens, Green Point or Camps Bay.
 I’d probably advise against staying in the CBD, which in spite of its convenience can be somewhat dangerous.

-This is not to say, of course, that there aren’t fantastic hotels in Cape Town.
+This is not to say, of course, that there aren’t fantastic hotels in Cape Town, whether you’re coming to set up a business or for tourism.
 In particular I like properties like the centrally-located Pineapple House Boutique Hotel and Kensington Place, in the aforementioned Gardens neighborhood.
 For guests willing to foot the bill, these stylish hotels allow you to enjoy the convenience of buffet breakfast and concierge services, as well as the feeling of being at home in Cape Town.

 My Favorite Things to Do in Cape Town